rsuzuki/RepData_PeerAssessment1/PA1_template.md

 ```

 Now we calculate the mean number of steps based on both *interval* and whether
-the date is a weekend or not and plot a chart to caompare them.
+the date is a weekend or not and plot a chart to compare them.

 ```r